 - Pick a route you are familiar with and one that you love.
 Be sure to line up pit and lunch stops along your route beforehand.
 It also pays to know some bail-out points in case of need. - Recruit a least one co-leader.
 If you are a rookie leader, ask your SIG leader for help or recruit a veteran leader to co-lead.
 The NYCC B ride coordinator can help you find a co-leader.
-Coordinate with your co-leader who will lead first and where you will switch between leading & sweeping. - If you normally do B17 rides, for example, you might want to lead a slower-paced ride, such as a B16, as it takes a "little more out of you" when leading. - Bring a NYCC sign in sheet, and lots of cue sheets to hand out. - Use the NYCC ride submission program to list and automatically publicize your ride.
+Coordinate with your co-leader who will lead first and where you will switch between leading & sweeping. - Choose a pace that is a little slower than your normal pace.
+If you normally do B17 rides, for example, you might want to lead a slower-paced ride, such as a B16, as it takes a "little more out of you" when leading. - Bring a NYCC sign in sheet, and lots of cue sheets to hand out.
+If you listed your ride online, print out the pre-populated cue sheet with names and numbers already typed in. - Use the NYCC ride submission program to list and automatically publicize your ride.
+You can post updates, if relevant, on the NYCC Message Board.